-The winter is a season of rest in nature.
-It is also the ideal time to get your affairs in order for the coming fire season.
+Now is the ideal time to get your affairs in order for the coming fire season.

-“With fire season approaching, the winter months provide an opportunity to make sure you’re adequately prepared,” says Herman.
+“With fire season approaching, the spring months provide an opportunity to make sure you’re adequately prepared,” says Herman.

 “The primary goal of insurance is to prevent your farm from having to close its doors.
-So it’s important to identify the risks that have the potential to sink your farm.”
+So, it’s important to identify the risks that have the potential to financially harm your farm.”

 In doing so, and with help from your broker, you can choose the right cover to safeguard your land.